hyf1888/JustLend-DAO-Doc/docs/developers/contracts_overview.md

 ## **Core Contracts**

-There are 5 categories of core repository contracts:
+### There are 5 categories of core repository contracts in SBM:

 * JTokens Contract
 * Interest Rate Model Contract